Skip to cookie consent Skip to main content

 • Unexplained weight loss

-Receiving a gallbladder and bile duct cancer diagnosis
+Receiving a bile duct cancer diagnosis

 If your doctor suspects cancer, you may get a: